Notes on Innocence

 “Innocence more often than not is a piece of good fortune rather than a virtue.” ―Anatole France[12]

-In much folklore about innocence it is (not coincidentally) something like virginity: you can lose it, but you can’t get it back once it’s lost.
-Tales of lost innocence are either tragedies, or the loss of innocence is the necessary growth of a character as they transition from youth to maturity.
+In much folklore about innocence it is (not coincidentally) something like virginity: you can’t get it back once it’s lost.
+Tales of lost innocence are either tragedies, or the loss of innocence is part of the necessary growth of a character as they transition from youth to maturity.
 Tales of quests to regain lost innocence are farces (or sometimes tragedies, like The Great Gatsby) of characters in denial who chase after already-popped bubbles.
 When innocence is conflated with youth you get the often comic but sometimes horrible (The Picture of Dorian Gray, Sunset Boulevard) tales of people trying to cheat time and remain forever-young.

-But I think we can be more hopeful than this, at least for the sort of innocence I’m concentrating on here.
-When this sort of innocence is lost through a glitch in mental training (having an exaggerated amount of training data of a certain type, getting pathologically distorted rewards or punishments, generalizing too quickly and too strongly) there is some hope that you can identify the error and take steps to reverse it.
+But I think we can be more hopeful, at least about the sort of innocence I’m concentrating on.
+When this sort of innocence is lost through a glitch in mental training (having an exaggerated amount of training data of a certain type, getting pathologically distorted rewards or punishments, generalizing too quickly and too strongly[13]) there is some hope that you can identify the error and take steps to reverse it.

 For example, I discovered well into adulthood that I was over-relying on cynicism in conversation.
 It was my go-to tactic of wit, and I leaned on it so heavily that I came off as a snide smart-ass presuming to hold the world up to mockery.
-When I finally noticed this, I decided to put in some deliberate effort to become more sincere, and it worked.
+When I finally noticed this, I put in deliberate effort to become more sincere, and it worked.
 I stopped looking for the angle from which I could look upon anything and everything as pretense, and started taking things more at face value.
-It was good for me, I think — it improved my outlook on life — and it probably made me more companionable to boot.
-Some younger me had wanted to seem more sophisticated by demonstrating (vocally, over-and-over) that I wasn’t being taken in by the world’s masquerade.
-When I got older and no longer had so much to prove, for a long time I hardly noticed that I had this no-longer-helpful habit: I had to discover it in myself and then work to discard it.
+It was good for me, I think—it improved my outlook on life—and it probably made me more companionable.
+Some younger me had wanted to seem more sophisticated by demonstrating (over-and-over) that I wasn’t being taken in by the world’s masquerade.
+When I got older and no longer had so much to prove, for a long time I hardly noticed this no-longer-helpful habit: I had to discover it in myself and then work to discard it.

 That experience gives me hope that we can steer ourselves back in the direction of a healthy innocence once we’ve discovered ourselves to be off-course.